psilore/psilore/README.md

 Well my name is Erik Emmerfors.

-Currently working on - An event syncronizing application for families with Neuropsychiatric Disease I am currently taking a big dive into devops and cloud
+- Currently working on - An event syncronizing application for families with Neuropsychiatric Disease
+- Learning devops and cloud
+- Always looking to help out

 If you need to reach out to me, I am always on twitter, https://twitter.com/Emmerfors.
 Drop a dm if you need anything!